PRINCETON UNIVERSITY JSI

 It is strongly recommended that students prepare for the summer program in advance:

-Intro-intermediate courses will require a background in algebra, including 1) solving systems of equations 2) linear functions, including linear equations in slope-intercept form and, and 3) quadratic equations.
+Intro-intermediate courses will require a background in algebra, or statistics, and have junior or senior standing in an accredited U.S. college after completing the summer institute.
+This includes 1) solving systems of equations 2) linear functions, including linear equations in slope-intercept form and, and 3) quadratic equations.
 Advanced courses will require calculus background, including knowledge of 1) derivatives, 2) partial derivatives, 3) integration, and 4) maximization

 The policy workshop will examine a specific issue in domestic policy or international affairs.
 The policy workshop also will develop students' ability to use research skills, write policy memos, effectively integrate skills obtained in statistics and economics into policy reports, and make group presentations.